 Here’s what you need to know about the PHR certification exam:

-• The PHR certification exam consists of 175 questions.
+• The PHR exam consists of 175 questions.
 Out of the 175 questions, 25 of those questions are pre-test questions that do not count towards your final score.

 3. PHR Study Guide